nettmaus/nettmaus/README.md

 Hi, I’m @nettmaus, and I am following the template they gave me.
 Mostly.
 I have used github for a long time, but only recently setup an account.
 I'm not sure how I feel about keeping my data on someone else's computer, but this sure makes writing code a lot easier.

 I have been Nettmaus for 30+ years.
 Before that, I was a mortal.
 While mortal, I got hooked on all things digital after messing around with code on my VIC-20.
 After I upgraded to an Atari 130XE, I was exploring Assembly and during a rather rough conjuration, something snapped and I decided to explore the vulnerable side of computers.
-Sometime on the 90s, I died.
+Sometime in the 90s, I died.
 Nettmaus stole my body, performed the Abjuration of Gates, and now here I am.

 - 👀 <b>I’m interested in ...</b>